canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 that Ubuntu is based on and many of the design decisions regarding the packaging infrastructure are made there.
 Traditionally, Debian has always had dedicated maintainers for every single package or dedicated maintenance teams.
-In Ubuntu there are teams that are interested in a subset of packages too, and surely every developer has some special area of expertise, but participation (and upload rights) is generally open to everyone who demonstrates ability and willingness.
+In Ubuntu there are teams that have an interest in a subset of packages too, and naturally every developer has a special area of expertise, but participation (and upload rights) generally is open to everyone who demonstrates ability and willingness.

 Getting a change into Ubuntu as a new contributor is not as daunting as it seems and a very rewarding experience.
 It is not only about learning something